 The four of them walked around for a while.
 People applauding, having fun.
 Shouting things.
 Ugly things.
 Dirty things.

-But, my dear spectators… That is nothing.
-He’d lowered his voice now.
-We have something you’ve never seen before!
+But, my dear spectators… This is nothing.
+He made a pause. -We have something you’ve never seen before!

-In the centre of the stage there was a cube with a clothing covering it.
-He walked over to it.
+In the centre of the stage there was a cube with a clothing over it.

-Now, ladies and gentlemen, it’s time for the great attraction!
+Now, ladies and gentlemen, it’s time for the big attraction!
 You think what you seen until now is disgusting?
 You think they are horrendous monsters?
-Behold, a creature from the darker depths of dungeon dimensions.
-A demon of horrible hells.
+Behold, a creature of darknesss.
+A demon of burning hells.
 The horrible!
-The Dark!
 The Evil!
 Rangooooorrrr!

 He pulled the cloth off.
 Inside they saw something moving.
-Something dark, as if it was inside a shadow, darkness moving around though light should enter.
-It was moving around, as in fear.
+Something dark, like a shadow, darkness moving around where light should enter.
+It was moving back and forth, as in fear.
 Fear of the light.
 Fear of the people.
+Hatred.
 They could catch a glimpse of a face.
 A horrible, evil face.
 A sigh of astonishment went through the crowd.

 Amazing… Horrendous….
-It’s a devil… They whispered, they were to shocked to shout.
+They whispered, they were to shocked to shout.
 Then someone started applauding.
 Everyone soon followed.
-Loud shouts.

 Fantastic!
 Amazing!
 Hurray!

-He turned slowly around.
-The dark creature was no longer inside the cage.
-It was standing behind him.
-He screamed.
-The crowd suddenly understood this was not part of the show.
+He slowly turned around.
+The dark creature was no longer inside its cage.
+It was standing there, watching him.
+Arnaldo screamed in terror.
+The crowd understood this was not part of the show.

-Panic broke out in the crowd.
-People started running away, but the creature suddenly was everywhere.
-It started killing.
-People were ripped to pieces by the dark shadows moving around them outside of time.
-A bloodbath.
+Panic broke out.
+People started running away, but the creature was everywhere.
+They were ripped to pieces by the dark shadows flowing around them.

 Mr Arnaldo was paralysed.
-He wanted to move, to run..
-He could not.
-He watched as his costumers were all ripped to pieces.
+He wanted to move, to run.
+He couldn’t.
+He watched as his costumers were all murdered.
+Gutted.
+Flawed.

-The creature lifted him up.
-Laughing.
-He screamed as his body slowly dissolved into little, dark flying creeps, disappearing in the air as the flew away.
+It lifted him up.
+He screamed as his body slowly dissolved into little, dark flying creeps, disappearing in the air as they flew away, disappearing with the monster.

-There were only three people left.
-A hairy little boy.
-A man with a giant foot, and another with eleven fingers stood watching the bodies in front of the scene.
+A hairy little boy, a man with a giant foot, and another with eleven fingers stood watching the bodies in front of the scene.

-I guess we’re unemployed, Maxmillian said after a while.
+I guess we’re unemployed, Maxmillian the six fingered man said after a while.

 I guess we are, said Jack the clump foot thoughtful.
 He shrugged. -There are better jobs.

 Maxmillian looked towards the village. -There should be, he said.
 There couldn’t be much people left.